yecril71pl/cpp-docs.pl-pl/docs/data/oledb/carrayrowset-class.md

 ### <a name="parameters"></a>Parametry

 *TAccessor*<br/>
-Typ metody dostępu klasę zestawu wierszy do użycia.
+Typ klasy akcesora, która ma być używana przez zestaw wierszy.

 ## <a name="requirements"></a>Wymagania

-**Nagłówek:** atldbcli.h
+**Nagłówek:** atldbcli. h

 ## <a name="members"></a>Elementy członkowskie